 BORODIN Prince Igor: Polovtsian Dances

-DE FALLA El sombrero de tres picos (The Three-Cornered Hat) – Suite (selections)
+FALLA El sombrero de tres picos (The Three-Cornered Hat) – Suite (selections)

 STRAVINSKY Petrushka (1947)